About Me

 Resume

 AKASA is an AI startup focused on solving the systemic inneficiencies the arise between hospitals and insurance companies in America's healthcare systems.
 I focus on how we can best leverage nlp technologies to achieve our goals.
-I get to work on all pieces of our ML pipeline, from running LLM experiments to determining how we deploy > 10B parameter models in production.
+Currently I lead the machine learning development for AKASA's medical coding solution.
+During my time as a Senior Machine Learning Engineer and Staff Machine Learning Engineer, I've worked on all pieces of our ML pipeline, including developing the tooling and infrastructure to support distributed model training, running LLM experiments and analyzing results, building out standardized inference artifacts, and determining how we deploy > 10B parameter models in production.

 I worked for an AI startup focused on creating innovative AI-native solutions for enterprise.
 Right now we're focused in the NLP space, revolutionizing customer service interactions.